 Every prototype built is tested straight away with manual and automated tests at every stage of app development.

-This part usually takes more than half of your time, depending on the complexity of your app features and systems it uses to deliver your envisioned functionality.
+This part usually takes more than half of your time, depending on the complexity of your app features and the systems it uses to deliver your envisioned functionality.

 Do not kid yourself that it will be done faster if you apply pressure.
 This is a rookie mistake that leads to errors and unforeseen expenses.